Joe Knollenberg

 In his congressional term, Knollenberg was known as a staunch supporter of the North American Free Trade Agreement, President George W. Bush's stance on protecting manufactured goods and for voting against expanding SCHIP in the later years of his career.

 He was defeated by Gary Peters in the 2008 election by a margin of 52% to 43%.

 Early life

 Knollenberg was born in Mattoon, Illinois, the son of Helen E. (née Kastl; 1903–1990), a teacher and William Herman Knollenberg Jr. (1902–1975), a farmer.
 He was raised a Catholic and grew up on a farm along with 12 siblings.
-He graduated from Eastern Illinois University in 1955.
+He graduated from Eastern Illinois University in 1955, where he was a member of Tau Kappa Epsilon fraternity.

 After graduation, he served in the United States Army from 1955 to 1957 as a corporal in Germany, where he specialized in petroleum chemistry.
 He then spent more than three decades as an insurance agent.
 Initially working for New York Life Insurance Company as an assistant manager and later for Sears, he founded his own agency, Knollenberg Agency in the late 1980s.
 He served as chairman of the Oakland County Republican Party from 1978 to 1982.